WFXC: 107.1

-WFXC signed on in 1965 as WSRC-FM, the sister station of Durham's WSRC, 1410 AM (now WRJD).
+WFXC signed on in 1965 as WSRC-FM, the sister station of Durham's WSRC (1410 AM, now WRJD).
 In 1971, Duke University Broadcasting Service bought the station and renamed it WDBS.
 The new station was free-form with much progressive rock, folk, jazz and a daily classical music program.
 On the business side, WDBS operated as a non-profit commercial station.
 With WDBS's commercial dial position increasing in value, Duke sold the station to the Village Companies in 1983 and applied for a non-commercial license.
 Classic Ventures, Ltd. later bought WDBS, changing the format to easy listening.
 The call letters changed to WFXC in June 1984 with a format targeted at the black community.
 In 1986, WFXC became known as "Foxy 107-The Triangle's Strong Song Station", the first area FM to program urban contemporary music.
 In 1987, WQOK moved in from South Boston and went head-to-head with "Foxy" for the urban audience.
-Though WFXC had recently moved from Rose of Sharon Road in western Durham County to a more centrally located taller tower off NC 98, it was hampered by its 3,000-watt signal—a consequence of being short-spaced to WWWI in the Piedmont Triad, also at 107.1.
+Though WFXC had recently moved from Rose of Sharon Road in western Durham County to a more centrally located taller tower off NC 98, it was hampered by its 3,000-watt signal—a consequence of being short-spaced to stations in Southern Pines and Clinton also at 107.1.
 As a result, "Foxy" was no match for the powerful 100,000-watt newcomer.
 In hopes of gaining more ratings traction, the station switched to a rhythm and blues/urban adult contemporary format targeting an older, upscale audience in 1990.

-In the spring of 1992, WFXC found a fix for its coverage shortfall in WCAS 104.3, a faltering 100,000-watt move-in from Tarboro programming adult contemporary.
-Owner Pinnacle Broadcasting quickly entered into a local marketing agreement with WCAS owner Osborn Communications and began airing at two dial positions as "Foxy 107/Foxy 104".
+In the spring of 1992, WFXC found a fix for its coverage shortfall in WCAS (104.3 FM), a faltering 100,000-watt move-in from Tarboro programming adult contemporary.
+WCAS had the opposite problem as WFXC; its signal in the western Triangle left much to be desired.
+Owner Pinnacle Broadcasting quickly entered into a local marketing agreement with WCAS owner Osborn Communications and began airing at two dial positions as "Foxy 107/104".
 The two stations provided a strong combined signal, with at least secondary coverage from the fringes of the Triad to Greenville.

 WCAS later became WFXK and both stations are now owned by Radio One.

 WFXC plans a power increase with a change to class C3.
-On October 4, 2017 WFXK FM Released a Construction permit to up their transmitter power from 8,000 watts to 13,000 watts.
+On October 4, 2017, WFXK released a Construction permit to up their transmitter power from 8,000 watts to 13,000 watts.
 But the Antenna array will be lowered from 479 feet HAAT To 463 feet HAAT.
 The construction permit expires October 4, 2020.
 The station shares its eastern Durham County tower with sister-station WQOK.